What is an Affiliate Media Buyer?

 Investigate All of Your Options

 Publishers and ad networks should be atop of your list, but you also need to determine the elements that need your attention and figure out how you will set up your campaign.
-There is no one-size-fits-all solution, so you have to evaluate different CPA networks, tracking software, keyword research tools, and all other tools you’ll need to find the best fit.
+There is no one-size-fits-all solution, so you have to evaluate different affiliate networks, tracking software, keyword research tools, and all other tools you’ll need to find the best fit.

 Your expertise level should greatly influence the resources you pick.
 If you’re not familiar with the advanced capacities available in some of the platforms, you can choose basic packages and upgrade once you’ve mastered the beginner features.